Jomy10/refs/index.md

 For usage of the available commands and flags, check the [overview](overview.md).

-For more information on the Json file, check the (Json file section)(json-file.md)
+For more information on the Json file, check the [Json file section](json-file.md)

 ## Templating engine